 - Use one washcloth corner to wipe, starting from stoma cleaning outward toward the rest of the neck.
 Repeat the process with a new edge of a new section of the washcloth.
 Continue until all parts are clean.

 - Apply clean ties.

 - You may apply a dry dressing between the trach opening and the trach tube to absorb future secretions.
 Make sure it does not cover the opening of the trach.

 emergency Trach situations

-If the cannula seems to have come out of trachea, check to see if the person has any difficulty breathing.
+If the cannula seems to have come out of the trachea, check to see if the person has difficulty breathing.
 Obtain your spare trach tube, lubricant, and self-inflating or flow-inflating resuscitator.
 Ventilate the patient as needed.
 Flatten the patient in bed.
 Insert the replacement tube and reassess the patient.